JCYrepresents/HGT-Archaea-Workflows/Config_files/Config_Files.md

+Here is the documentation of the config files used for the different Snakemake workflows for example usage please see: [HGTector2 workflows](Snakemake_Workflows_HGTector2/HGTector2_workflows.md) or [IslandViewer4 workflow](Snakemake_Workflow_IslandViewer4/IslandViewer_workflow.md)

 # For HGTector2

 ## config_HGTector2.yaml for the HGTector2 main snakemake workflow
 This YAML configuration file defines the parameters and paths required to run **HGTector2** for detecting horizontal gene transfer (HGT) events.